dutchaug/beginners-workshop/lesson01/README.md

 ![Typical Android Gradle project structure](img/project-structure.png)

 #### Gradle build files
 At the root of the project folder you can see various gradle files.
+You can use command line tools, Ant, Maven and Gradle to build and package your Android projects.
+The Android Tools team have chosen [Gradle](http://www.gradle.org/) as the main build system.
+You can read more about the new build system [here](http://tools.android.com/tech-docs/new-build-system).

 The `build.gradle`, `gradle.properties` and `settings.gradle` files describe how to build the helloworld project.